Nitrous acid

-Nitrous acid (molecular formula HNO_{2}) is a weak and monoprotic acid known only in solution, in the gas phase and in the form of nitrite (NO^{−}_{2}) salts.
+Nitrous acid (molecular formula HNO_{2}) is a weak and monoprotic acid known only in solution, in the gas phase, and in the form of nitrite (NO^{−}_{2}) salts.
+It was discovered by Carl Wilhelm Scheele, who called it "phlogisticated acid of niter".
 Nitrous acid is used to make diazonium salts from amines.
 The resulting diazonium salts are reagents in azo coupling reactions to give azo dyes.

 Structure

 In the gas phase, the planar nitrous acid molecule can adopt both a syn and an anti form.
 The anti form predominates at room temperature, and IR measurements indicate it is more stable by around 2.3 kJ/mol.

-Preparation
+Preparation and decomposition

-Nitrous acid is usually generated by acidification of aqueous solutions of sodium nitrite with a mineral acid.
-The acidification is usually conducted at ice temperatures, and the HNO2 is consumed in situ.
-Free nitrous acid is unstable and decomposes rapidly.